 - Paprika - Smoked paprika adds a bit of color for garnishing.

-- Chaat masala* - A blend of ground spices with a distinct tangy flavor that's used to make chaat, fruit salads, etc. Substitute with ¼ tsp of aamchur, kala namak (black salt), or pomegranate seed powder.
+- Chaat masala* - A blend of ground spices with a distinct tangy flavor that's used to make chaat, fruit salads, etc. Substitute with ¼ teaspoon of aamchur, kala namak (black salt), or pomegranate seed powder.

 - Roasted cumin powder - This is nitpicky, but it should be roasted cumin powder.
 If the cumin powder isn't roasted, you can use whole cumin seeds and roast them in a pan and then grind them.